The Internet knows no bounds.

-The Internet knows no bounds, however, if you don’t use your content wisely, borders will set in, making your business inaccessible and unappealing to the wider market.
+However, if you don’t use your content wisely, borders will set in, making your business inaccessible and unappealing to the broader market.
 Clearly, internationalization is key.
-But what does this mean and what is the best way of doing it?
+But what does this mean, and what is the best way of doing it?

 Then get it right in English.
-After compiling their report ‘The English Effect’, the British Council says that “English is spoken at a useful level by a quarter of the world population.”
+After compiling their report ‘The English Effect,’ the British Council says that “English is spoken at a useful level by a quarter of the world population.”
 It is a truly universal language.

-Taking it a step further, a customized micro-site, a kind of localized version of your main website, means that the marketing team can promote your service to the demographics’ specific needs, for example how does your product fit with public services in the area, how does your service work with the community?
+Taking it a step further, a customized micro-site, a kind of localized version of your main website, means that the marketing team can promote your service to the demographics’ specific needs.
+For example, how does your product fit with public services in the area?
+How does your service work with the community?
 Giving a personal feel, whatever language you use, will put your brand in the hearts and minds of your audience.

 Think about the images you are using.
 What would your web visitors be more drawn to?

-Generic shots of Middle America won’t speak to the city dwellers of Barcelona, mountain landscapes of the Scottish Highlands won’t help connect with beach lovers of the South of France.
+Generic shots of Middle America won’t speak to the city dwellers of Barcelona, and mountain landscapes of the Scottish Highlands won’t help connect with beach lovers of the South of France.

 Know your market; understand what they want and whether it is possible to give it to them.
 All the promotion in the world won’t matter if delivery costs are prohibitive.
 If the market is already saturated, you may want to look at diversifying.
 Do all your homework to avoid looking silly.